Mochimochi07/Readme/README.md

 ++++++++++++ 14

-I took off all the other business where i cant focus
+I took off all the other business where i cant focus. i replaced them for app dev as features so that it would be a waste again. i needed to reuse tons of them for learning Appdev and IOT for the future.
+I might need to take a little time to rest for myself.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++